rocky-linux/documentation/docs/books/nvchad/install_nvim.md

 https://github.com/neovim/neovim/releases
 ```

-The file to be downloaded is `nvim-linux64.tar.gz`, to verify the integrity of the archive we also download the file `nvim-linux64.tar.gz.sha256sum`, once downloaded we need to verify its integrity and unpack it somewhere in our `home directory`.
-The proposed solution is to unpack it in `~/.local/share/`, assuming we downloaded it in _/home/user/downloads/_ we will need to run the following commands:
+The file to be downloaded is `nvim-linux64.tar.gz`.
+To verify the integrity of the archive we also need to download the file `nvim-linux64.tar.gz.sha256sum`.
+Once downloaded we need to verify its integrity and unpack it somewhere in our `home directory`.
+The proposed solution is to unpack it in `~/.local/share/`.
+Assuming we downloaded it in _/home/user/downloads/_, we will need to run the following commands:

 ```bash
 sha256sum -c /home/user/downloads/nvim-linux64.tar.gz.sha256sum